suvam-09/Kaggle-Projects/PJME Hourly Energy Consumption/README.md

 These applications imply time series data is dependent on time, however, the time interval at which data is captured varies depending upon the use cases.

 Types of time-series data:
-(a).
-Univariate time series data: The term 'univariate time series' refers to a time series that consists of single (scalar) observations recorded sequentially over equal time intervals.
+- Univariate time series data: The term 'univariate time series' refers to a time series that consists of single (scalar) observations recorded sequentially over equal time intervals.
 Say, for example, the temperature pattern follows a univariate time series data.
-(b).
-Multivariate time series data: As the name suggests, multiple variables are recorded at given time intervals.
+- Multivariate time series data: As the name suggests, multiple variables are recorded at given time intervals.
 Say, fo example, open, high, low and closing values in stock market data.

 Patterns followed by a time-series data:
 - Purely Random Error (no recognisable pattern)